tiprankstipranks

 We may be subject to various claims and lawsuits that could result in significant expenditures.

 The nature of our business exposes us to the potential for various claims and litigation related to labor and employment, personal injury, commercial disputes, freight loss and other property damage, and other matters.
 Job-related personal injury and occupational claims are subject to the Federal Employer's Liability Act (FELA), which is applicable only to railroads.
 FELA's fault-based tort system produces results that are unpredictable and inconsistent as compared with a no-fault worker's compensation system.
 The variability inherent in this system could result in actual costs being different from the liability recorded.
 A catastrophic rail accident, whether on our lines or another carrier's, involving any or all of release of hazardous materials, freight loss, property damage, personal injury, and environmental liability could compromise critical parts of our rail network.
-Losses associated with such an accident involving us could exceed our insurance coverage, resulting in a material adverse effect on our liquidity.
-Any material changes to current litigation trends could also have a material adverse effect on our liquidity to the extent not covered by insurance.
+Losses associated with such an accident involving us could exceed our insurance coverage, resulting in a material adverse effect on our financial position or liquidity.
+Any material changes to current litigation trends could also have a material adverse effect on our financial position or liquidity to the extent not covered by insurance.
 We have obtained insurance for potential losses for third-party liability and first-party property damages; however, insurance is available from a limited number of insurers and may not continue to be available or, if available, may not be obtainable on terms acceptable to us.
 We are incurring significant expenditures as a result of claims and lawsuits arising from the Incident and the related Incident Proceedings, as described in "Incident Risks" above.

-Environmental / Social2 | 9.5%
+Environmental / Social2 | 8.0%

 Environmental / Social - Risk 1